Circular (Yet Sound) Proofs: Circular Resolution

-\begin{proof} Let $\Pi$ be a Circular Resolution proof of $A$ from $A_1,\ldots,A_m$, and let $F$ be the corresponding flow assignment.
-Let $I$ and $J$ be the sets of inference- and formula-vertices of $G(\Pi)$, and let $B(u)$ denote the balance of formula-vertex $u \in J$ in $G(\Pi,F)$.
-For each formula-vertex $u \in J$ labelled by formula $A_u$, define the polynomial $P_u := T(A_u)$.
-For each inference-vertex $w \in I$ labelled by rule $R$, with sets of in- and out-neighbours $N^-$ and $N^+$, respectively, define the polynomial

-By double counting, the following polynomial identity holds: Let $s$ be the sink of $G(\Pi,F)$ that is labelled by the derived clause $A$.
-Since $B(s) > 0$, equation~\eqref{eqn:identity} rewrites into We claim that this identity is a legitimate Sherali-Adams proof of $T(A) \geq 0$ from the inequalities $T(A_1) \geq 0,\ldots,T(A_m) \geq 0$.
-First, $P_s = T(A_s) = T(A)$, i.e.\ the right-hand side is correct.
-Second, each term $(F(w)/B(s)) P_w$ for $w \in I$ is a sum of legitimate terms of a Sherali-Adams proof by the definition of $P_w$ and Parts~1,~2 and~3 of Lemma~\ref{lem:ALN}.
-Third, since each source $u \in I$ of $G(\Pi,F)$ has $B(u) < 0$ and is labelled by a formula in $A_1,\ldots,A_m$, the term $(-B(u)/B(s)) P_u$ of a source $u \in I$ is a positive multiple of $T(A_u)$ and hence also a legitimate term of a Sherali-Adams proof from $T(A_1) \geq 0,\ldots,T(A_m) \geq 0$.
-And forth, since each non-source $u \in I$ of $G(\Pi,F)$ has $B(u) \geq 0$, each term $(-B(u)/B(s)) P_u$ of a non-source $u \in I$ is a sum of legitimate terms of a Sherali-Adams proof by the definition of $P_u$ and Part~4 of Lemma~\ref{lem:ALN}.
+\begin{proof} Let~$\Pi$ be a Circular Resolution proof of~$A$ from~$A_1,\ldots,A_m$, and let~$F$ be the corresponding flow assignment.
+Let~$I$ and~$J$ be the sets of inference- and formula-vertices of~$G(\Pi)$, and let~$B(u)$ denote the balance of formula-vertex~$u \in J$ in~$G(\Pi,F)$.
+For each formula-vertex~$u \in J$ labelled by formula~$A_u$, define the polynomial~$P_u := T(A_u)$.
+For each inference-vertex~$w \in I$ labelled by rule~$R$, with sets of in- and out-neighbours~$N^-$ and~$N^+$, respectively, define the polynomial By double counting, the following polynomial identity holds: By hypothesis~$G(\Pi,F)$ has a sink~$s$ labelled by the derived clause~$A$.
+Since~$B(s) > 0$, equation~\eqref{eqn:identity} rewrites into We claim that this identity is a legitimate Sherali-Adams proof of~$T(A) \geq 0$ from the inequalities~$T(A_1) \geq 0,\ldots,T(A_m) \geq 0$.
+First,~$P_s = T(A_s) = T(A)$, i.e., the right-hand side is correct.
+Second, each term~$(F(w)/B(s)) P_w$ for~$w \in I$ is a sum of legitimate terms of a Sherali-Adams proof by the definition of~$P_w$ and Parts~1,~2 and~3 of Lemma~\ref{lem:ALN}.
+Third, since each source~$u \in I$ of~$G(\Pi,F)$ has~$B(u) < 0$ and is labelled by a formula in~$A_1,\ldots,A_m$, the term~$(-B(u)/B(s)) P_u$ of a source~$u \in I$ is a positive multiple of~$T(A_u)$ and hence also a legitimate term of a Sherali-Adams proof from~$T(A_1) \geq 0,\ldots,T(A_m) \geq 0$.
+And fourth, since each non-source~$u \in I$ of~$G(\Pi,F)$ has~$B(u) \geq 0$, each term~$(-B(u)/B(s)) P_u$ of a non-source~$u \in I$ is a sum of legitimate terms of a Sherali-Adams proof by the definition of~$P_u$ and Part~4 of Lemma~\ref{lem:ALN}.
 The monomial size and degree of this Sherali-Adams proof are as claimed, and the proof of the Lemma is complete. \end{proof}